 Chile is quickly positioning itself internationally as one of the leaders in this new industry.
 In only a few months, the government has already signed 7 international agreements to work in collaboration with different countries and promote green hydrogen domestically.
 The United Kingdom, Germany, France, the Netherlands and Belgium are among some of the countries involved in this initiative.
 Also worth noting are the MoUs (Memoranda of Understanding) that were signed at the beginning of this year with the Port of Rotterdam, the largest port in Europe, and with Singapore, in order to reach Asian markets.

-If you want to know more about the development of the green hydrogen market in Chile, please read the following article.
+If you want to know more about green hydrogen development in Chile, please read the following article.